sph-mn/sph-sc-lib/readme.md

   // this must be called at least once somewhere before futures can be used future_init(10);

-  // create a new future and get the result later future = future_new(future_work, &data);
+  // create a new future and get the result later with touch future = future_new(future_work, &data);
+  if(!future) return 1;
   result = (uint8_t*)(touch(future));

   // result is 10